• Skip to primary navigation

 Drunken Noodles or Pad Kee Mao Ingredients

-• Chicken: Use either chicken breasts or thighs and dice them into 2 inch long strips.
+• Chicken: Use either boneless and skinless chicken breasts or thighs and dice them into 2 inch long strips.

 • Veggies: Red Bell Pepper.
 You can use any color you want or choose a mix of colors.
-You can also use baby corns, carrot juliennes.
+You can also use baby corns and carrot juliennes.

 • For the Sauce: Light Soy Sauce, Dark Soy Sauce, Oyster Sauce, Fish Sauce, Mirin, Brown Sugar.

-• Garnish: Regular Basil or Thai Basil, scallions (only green part).
+• Garnish: Regular Basil or Thai Basil, green onion (use only green part).

 instant pot drunken noodles with chicken in instant pot lifted with tong